andrewindeche/assesment-cw/OUTPUT.md

 11. Line 8,9,10
 - Issue: Font size and spacing do not match the image's typography
 - Fix: Updated the image dimensions to w-4 h-4, set the font size to text-md, and applied font-bold for the correct font weight

+12. Line 7
+- Issue: Padding of the page does not match the image’s padding style
+- Fix: Adjusted padding to px-9 for consistency with the image's style